sreeramsunkara/TAS-Workshop-CAH/README.md

 - You deleted the Cities App:
    - All the containers involved in running your App were unwired automatically from log collection and application performance monitoring.
    - All the URLs, Firewall entries, and routes were also cleaned-up by TAS automatically for you.
-   - All containers and service definitions were deleted and their resources returned to the pool of resources available to TAS.
+   - All containers and service definitions were deleted, and their resources returned to the pool of resources available to TAS.
-   - All DB instances and their credentials were cleaned-up and their resources returned to the pook of resources available to TAS.
+   - All DB instances and their credentials were cleaned-up and their resources returned to the pool of resources available to TAS.
 - While Lab-7 was being executed:
    - Other TAS users were isolated from your work (and vice-versa) given that their work was isolated within their Org.
    - You could have given access to your Org and Space to any one of your colleagues, to increase the size of the team working on the project.